What is the Radcliffe Line?

 - Sir Cyril Radcliffe left India even before the line was published and did not accept his payment of Rs.40000 for the job.

 On 8th July 1947, Radcliffe arrived in India and was given a target of five weeks to work on the borderline.
 Once in India, Radcliffe met Lord Mountbatten and travelled to Kolkata and Lahore to meet the members of the Boundary Commission.
-The members mainly were Jawaharlal Nehru, a representative from the Indian National Congress and Muhammad Ali Jinnah, representative of the Muslim League.
+The members mainly were Jawaharlal Nehru, representative from the Indian National Congress, and Muhammad Ali Jinnah, representative of the Muslim League.

-Dividing the two countries was a very tough job because the division was done on the basis of religious majority and a fair decision had to made while drawing a boundary between the two countries.
+Dividing the two countries was a very tough job because the division was done on the basis of religious majority and a fair decision had to be made while drawing a boundary between the two countries.

 Also on This Day